idevice220/AgoodBandit/README.md

 In order to launch the script type "python3 script-name"

-The first version is able to configure Netplan : changing the ip of a interface, changing DNS
+The first version is able to configure Netplan by changing the ip of an interface, changing DNS

-configure a DHCP server :
-with the range of IP you want, on the network you want
+configure a DHCP server with the range of IP you want, on your network.

-Configure your firewall :
-let the packets go outside your interface
+Configure your firewall to let the packets go outside your interface

-Install a solution of File Sharing :
-NFS for linux or Samba for both linux and Windows
+Install a solution of File Sharing NFS for linux or Samba for both linux and Windows

 log file located in /var/log/logScript.log

-V0.1.2
+V.1.0